irigrossman/SmallAreaWorkshopOct23/README.md

 To download a specific file:
 1. Navigate to and click on the desired file.
-2. Once opened, look to the right side of the screen and click either "View raw" or the icon depicting a "downward arrow pointing into a tray".
-This action will initiate the download of that specific file.
+2. Once opened, click "View raw" located in the center of the screen or click on the icon that looks like a "downward arrow pointing into a tray" found on the right-hand side.

 We hope these resources prove beneficial in your endeavors.
 If you have questions or need further assistance, please don't hesitate to reach out.